Sparsest cut and eigenvalue multiplicities on low degree Abelian Cayley graphs: Introduction

+The quantity $\gam_G^{\CP}$ is bounded by $2^{O(d)}$ for degree-$d$ Abelian Cayley graphs, as we prove, which yields a bound of $2^{O(d)}$ on the multiplicity of the $\lam_2$ eigenvalue itself (by plugging in $\tau = \lam_2$).
+This improves a previous bound of $2^{O(d^2)}$ proven by Lee and Makaryachev~\cite{lee2008eigenvalue}. \salil{added the which clause, seems important to repeat here} Moreover, our bound is robust, in that we also bound the number of eigenvalues that are at most $\tau=c\cdot\lam_2$ by $O(c)^{O(d)}$.

+The quantity $\log \gam_G^{\CP}$ appearing in \cref{thm:dimension-low} is essentially the rate of the \emph{cogrowth sequence} from the geometric group theory literature \cite{pak2022algebraic}.
+Obtaining bounds on eigenvalue multiplicity is also of independent interest in spectral graph theory, due in part to a recent work by Jiang \etal which resolved a longstanding open question in geometry about the maximum number of equiangular lines in $\R^d$\,, using a key insight that the maximum multiplicity of $\lam_2$ in a graph with maximum degree $d$ is $o_d(n)$ \cite{jiang2021equiangular, mckenzie2021support, jiang2023spherical}.

-For $d$ equal to a multiple of $\log n$, our bound meets the trivial upper bound $\mul_{\lam_2} \leq n$.
-We observe that this trivial bound is tight up to a constant factor in the exponent based on Cayley graphs over $\Z_2^k$ coming from linear error-correcting codes.
-Thus for $d = \Theta(\log n)$, our $2^{O(d)}$ upper bound is essentially tight.
+For Abelian Cayley graphs with degree $d$ which is equal to a multiple of $\log n$, our bound meets the trivial upper bound $\mul_{\lam_2} \leq n$.
+We observe that this upper bound is tight up to the constant factor in the exponent, since there exist Cayley graphs over $\Z^k_2$ coming from linear error-correcting codes which have $d = O(\log n)$ and eigenvalue multiplicity $n^{\Omega(1)}$.
+We prove this in \cref{app:codes}.